-Destin Water Users has issued a PBWN effective Friday, January 12th at 5:00am for Terra Cotta Way.
-Please CLICK HERE for a map of the affected area.
-This notice should be rescinded by Sunday, January 14th pending sample results.
+Destin Water Users has issued advance notice of a PBWN effective 9:00am on Tuesday, January 15th due to replacement of existing water main which will result in zero pressure in the affected area.
+Please click HERE for a map of the affected area.
+This notice should be rescinded by Thursday, January 17th pending sample results.

 Precautionary Boil Water Notice (PBWN)

 You may have heard about or noticed a significant increase in the number of precautionary boil water notices (PBWN) issued by Destin Water Users, Inc. and other local water utilities in the recent past.
 Does this mean that the quality and safety or our water has declined?
 Does this mean that DWU’s water mains are breaking more so than in the past?
 Absolutely not!
 Rather, changes in regulatory rules are now requiring that water utilities in Florida issue precautionary boil water notices whenever water service to an area has been turned off, if even for a short while.
 Why is the issuance of a PBWN required?
 When breaks or changes occur in water lines, the normal pressure in the line may be reduced or lost and the possibility exists for contaminants to enter that line.
 The odds of this happening are extremely remote, but to be extra cautious precautionary boil water notices are placed in effect while routine bacteriological sampling is conducted.
 Usually, two separate sets of samples are taken, each needing 24 hours to be considered complete.
 When both sets of samples come back “clean”, the precautionary boil water notice is lifted (or “rescinded”).
 These advisories only affect water that is intended for consumption or cooking.

 For more information on PBWN click HERE